jmiskovic/lovr-procmesh/README.md

 ![showcase of solids](media/solids.png?raw=true "Showcase of solids")

 This library can generate and manipulate meshes of geometry primitives.
-The advantage over LÖVR built-in primitives ability to manipulate resulting mesh.
+The advantage over LÖVR built-in primitives is ability to manipulate the mesh before rendering.

 ```Lua
 solids = require('solids')